 Two words.
 Volunteering.
 Trips.

 That really encapsulates it: we take groups of young people out to country towns and help out with any projects they may need done.
-These projects can involve a range of activities, from simple mulching of garden beds, to painting, to cleaning out sheds, to simple landscaping projects and building decks and playgrounds.
+These can range from simple things like mulching garden beds and painting to more advanced things like little landscaping projects and even disaster relief.

-We have two kinds of trips on offer.
-Introducing:
+We have two kinds of trips on offer:

 The Day Trip